-Our Myrtle Beach road trip was full of many surprises and all the stops we added really made the trip fun and exciting.
-Planning a trip to Myrtle Beach is easy because myrtle beach has so many attractions for families.
+Our road trip to Myrtle Beach was full of many surprises and all the stops we added really made the trip fun and exciting.
+Planning a trip to Myrtle Beach is easy because Myrtle Beach has so many attractions for families.
 We visit for the week relaxing by the pool and at the beach.
-This year we added a few days to our itinerary and made it a Myrtle Beach road trip.
+This year we added a few days to our itinerary and made it a road trip.

-Typically we drive from Rochester, New York to Myrtle Beach, South Carolina in one day.
-On paper it is around 13 hours.
-We usually leave before the sun comes up and arrive around 9:00pm.
-It’s an easy drive and there are times when you want to get there and start your vacation.
-Recently though, I have become more and more interested in taking road trips and seeing everything the USA has to offer.
+We live in Rochester, New York and we usually drive the 13 hours.
+This year we wanted to take our time and enjoy a classic American road trip.
+We’ve become more and more interested in taking road trips and seeing everything the USA has to offer.
 So instead of starting the vacation when we arrive, we decided to start it early and make the road trip part of the fun.

 Our rental in Myrtle Beach started on Saturday so we decided to take our time and leave Thursday afternoon.
 This was actually a last minute decision and we booked our hotel that day.
 We surprised the kids, grabbed our bags and got on the road!
 The one thing about leaving last minute is that I was completely unprepared with food.
 Usually I pack a cooler with sandwiches and snacks but this time I only had dry goods like pretzels and granola bars.
 We decided to just wing it and eat on the road.